 The key focus areas of EU actions in 2017 for Singapore were ratification of the core international human rights agreements that it is not party to; freedom of expression, freedom of the media and political participation; moratorium on the death penalty, while making available better statistics about its use beyond an annual total; protection of migrants' rights; decriminalisation of homosexuality.
 In order to help fulfil these priorities, the EU aimed at strengthening and supporting the Singaporean civil society in their long term objectives.
-The EU's room for manoeuvre continues to be limited in this regard as financing NGOs by foreign entities remains prohibited in Singapore.
-The Delegation was however able to establish a specific partnership with UN WOMEN Singapore and to provide direct financial support to some of their activities.
+The EU's room for manoeuvre continues to be limited in this regard as financing NGOs by foreign entities remains prohibited in Singapore and to provide direct financial support to some of their activities.